DebSol11/odin-weather-app/README.md

-# odin-repository-template
+# odin-weather-app created out of odin-repository-template

-Create a repository template for future projects
+Goal of this porject is to create a weather app following the guidance of TOP (:= The Odin Project).

-The repository template is created after the instructions of The Odin Project - Webpack lecture.
+The repository template is created after the instructions of TOP - Webpack lecture.
 Available at the following link: https://www.theodinproject.com/lessons/javascript-webpack